 Our teaching staff, which includes many published writers, will offer you invaluable feedback on all of your creative writing work – as will your fellow students.
 These critical workshops will give you the unique opportunity to consider a range of responses to your work, as well as sharpening your own critical skills.

 By studying English literature, you will also be exploring a range of other subjects at the same time, including history, politics, philosophy, religion, psychology and the history of art.
 As well as developing skills such as literacy and communication - important for any career - you'll become well-versed in methods of literary research, such as bibliographies, databases and information technology.

-Throughout the course, your studies will be supported by our team of Writing and English literature experts, including Course Leader Dr Colette Paul, Dr Tory Young (author of Studying English Literature, a text used by many Universities), and Dr Una McCormack (Star Trek The Fall: The Crimson Shadow and Doctor Who: Royal Blood).
+Throughout the course, your studies will be supported by our team of Writing and English literature experts, including Course Leader Dr Colette Paul, and Dr Tory Young (author of Studying English Literature, a text used by many Universities).
 You can also seek advice on your writing from our Royal Literary Fund fellows.

 Course Leader: Dr Colette Paul

 Our BA (Hons) Writing and English Literature will help you develop many skills for your future career, including literacy, communication, creativity, self-reliance and teamwork.